Blackstone (BX) Investment Thesis

 Bull Case

-Multiple rate cuts, exits accelerate, AI re-rates
+Multiple cuts, exits accelerate, AI infra re-rates

 $208–$228